neilrathi/classnotes-html/docs.md

 # `classnotes-html`
 _markdown-to-html for lectures_

-This is a pipeline for writing notes in markdown and converting them to pretty pseudo-LaTeX'd HTML.
-It comes with a custom style file, KaTeX, and some pre-defined environments and shorthands for things that I do.
-It is _very_ minimal compared to my LaTeX package [classnotes](https://github.com/neilrathi/classnotes).
+This is a pipeline for writing notes in markdown and converting them to pretty pseudo-LaTeX'd HTML.[^1] It comes with KaTeX, 'interactive' functions, and pre-defined theorem environments.
+It is based on my LaTeX package [classnotes](https://github.com/neilrathi/classnotes).

 Obviously there is a reasonable amount going on behind-the-scenes, but most of the work is done with pandoc.
-To transform a markdown doc into HTML, run
+To transform a markdown doc into HTML, run[^2]
 ```bash
 pandoc -c style.css --include-in-header header.html --katex --lua-filter=filter.lua -s FILE.md -o FILE.html
 ```